Souhib/Souhib/README.md

 Being passionate and very curious, I regularly follow the latest trends and best practices of the tools and languages I use on a daily basis as well as the new tools that become available over the years.
 I also have several personal projects in Data and DevOps that I will be happy to present to you if you are interested.

 ## 💫 About Me:
-🎓 Graduated with a master’s degree in software engineering at Epitech Paris.<br>💻 5 years of experience as a Python Developer with knowledge in DevOps & Cloud<br>🔭 I’m currently working on my-devops-lab.com<br>🌱 I’m currently learning Kubernetes<br>💬 Ask me about anything, I like to talk !<br>⚡ I'm a main Ganondorf at super smash bros ultimate
+🎓 Graduated with a master’s degree in software engineering at Epitech Paris.<br>💻 5 years of experience as a Python Developer with knowledge in DevOps & Cloud<br>🔭 I’m currently working on IBG<br>🌱 I’m currently learning Kubernetes<br>💬 Ask me about anything, I like to talk !<br>⚡ I'm a main Ganondorf at super smash bros ultimate
 </br>
 </br>